vispy/numpy.js/README.md

 The first step here is to look at @mikolalysenko's [ndarray](https://github.com/mikolalysenko/ndarray) library (MIT license) and see if we can reuse some of the code.
 Otherwise, we can as well start from scratch.

+For high performance, we have to use TypedArrays, ArrayBuffers, and DataViews.

 ## Features